jes/submerge/README.md

 # Submerge

+Subscribe to your favourite YouTube channels without telling Google.

 ## Description

 There's lots of good content on YouTube, but actively using YouTube allows Google to track too much personal information.